 Then Saul's uncle said to him and his servant, "Where did you go?"
 So he said, "To look for the donkeys.
 When we saw that they were nowhere to be found, we went to Samuel."
 And Saul's uncle said, "Tell me, please, what Samuel said to you."
 So Saul said to his uncle, "He told us plainly that the donkeys had been found."
 But about the matter of the kingdom, he did not tell him what Samuel had said.

 a.
 Where did you go?
-This may have been a simple, logical question.
-Or, Saul’s uncle may be asking because he noticed that Saul had very, very oily hair!
+This perhaps was a simple, logical question.
+Or, Saul's uncle may want to know why Saul had very, very oily hair.

 B. Saul proclaimed as king.

 1. (17-19) Samuel's speech to the nation before the appointment of a king.

 Then Samuel called the people together to the Lord at Mizpah, and said to the children of Israel, "Thus says the Lord God of Israel: 'I brought up Israel out of Egypt, and delivered you from the hand of the Egyptians and from the hand of all kingdoms and from those who oppressed you.'
 But you have today rejected your God, who Himself saved you from all your adversities and your tribulations; and you have said to Him, 'No, set a king over us!'
 Now therefore, present yourselves before the Lord by your tribes and by your clans."